 “Chancho, when you are a man, sometimes you wear stretchy pants in your room.
 It’s for fun.”

-Now, its your turn.
-Remember, if you mention one I wish I’d had on the list, I my claim it, change the post and pretend it was mine from the start.
+Now, it’s your turn.
+Remember, if you mention one I wish I’d had on the list, I may claim it, change the post and pretend it was mine from the start.
 Hey, I’m the editor!!!